Chrissy Amphlett

 Christine Joy Amphlett (/æmflət/; 25 October 1959 – 21 April 2013) was an Australian singer, songwriter and actress, best known as the frontwoman of the rock band Divinyls.
 She was notable for her brash, overtly sexual persona and subversive humour in lyrics, performances and media interviews.

 Amphlett, Jeremy Paul and guitarist Mark McEntee formed Divinyls in Sydney in 1980.
 With Amphlett and McEntee as its core members, the band underwent various lineup changes before dissolving in 1996.
 The band's biggest-selling single, "I Touch Myself" (1990), achieved a No. 1 ranking in Australia, No. 4 in the United States and No. 10 in the United Kingdom (UK).
 The band was inducted into the Australian Recording Industry Association (ARIA) Hall of Fame in 2006.

 On the stage, Amphlett, who was 17 years old, played Linda Lips in the R-rated adults only musical comedy Let My People Come (1976), starred in the musical Blood Brothers (1988) and portrayed Judy Garland in multiple productions of The Boy from Oz.
 On the screen, she played a supporting role in Monkey Grip (1982).

-Early life
+Early life and education

-Amphlett grew up in Geelong and attended Belmont High School.
-She was a first cousin of Australian singer Little Pattie (Patricia Amphlett).
-Amphlett worked as a child model from the age of three until 12, and later said, "I didn't come from a very wealthy family so that actually clothed me and allowed me to have things".
+Christine Joy Amphlett was born on 25 October 1959 in Geelong, Victoria.
+Her mother Mary was from a well-off Hawthorn family, while her father Jim was a World War II veteran whose mother was a German immigrant and his father a Melbourne chef.
+Amphlett was a first cousin of Australian singer Little Pattie (Patricia Amphlett).

-According to Amphlett's autobiography, her father was a World War II veteran whose mother was a German immigrant and his father a Melbourne chef, while Amphlett's mother was from a well-off Hawthorn family.
+She worked as a child model from the age of three until 12, and later said, "I didn't come from a very wealthy family so that actually clothed me and allowed me to have things".
+Amphlett attended Belmont High School.